-It sounds like you are doing okay in the awful circumstances, Laura.
+Advice?It sounds like you are doing okay in the awful circumstances, Laura.
 Car accidents leave their mark, and two certainly will.

 Two suggestions; don't carry anything heavy in your arms if you are getting numb and tingling hands; I'd be cautious about those weights at this stage.
 That's hard, I know; who carries the shopping?
 Use a trolley as much as you can.

 The second if a very broad generalisation; I find with serious neck injuries, less adjustments is often more beneficial.
 How much is less?
 Work that out with your chiropractor.